|Best optical sensor||Razer Basilisk v2||Check Price||

-Any PC gamer knows that finding the best gaming mouse is paramount to your setup.
+Finding the best gaming mouse is essential to your setup as a PC gamer.
 A good gaming mouse determines how precise, quick, and accurate your various strikes, selections, and sudden moves will be.
+But are they worth the investment?
+Yes, if you’re serious about gaming.
 A regular computer mouse isn’t built to handle rapid movement or vigorous clicking, which makes it susceptible to breakage and dysfunction.
 A gaming mouse is more sensitive, responsive, and more ergonomically designed than a regular computer mouse.
-It also typically comes with customizable buttons and is meant to last for hours and hours of play.
-This gaming accessory comes with options available for every type of gamer, whether you’re playing an FPS, action RPG, or something involving intense strategy or simulation.
-It can be hard to choose between the various makes and models, plus some sites certainly don’t make it easy when it comes to understanding the technical jargon.
+The best gaming mouse is also customizable for your needs and built to let you game for hours.
+No matter whether you’re playing an FPS, action RPG, or something involving intense strategy or simulation, the best gaming mouse will help improve your performance.
+That said, it’s not easy to decipher the technical jargon that describes the options on the market or know at the outset which is the best gaming mouse for you.
 Here’s a quick guide to help you choose the best gaming mouse for your needs.

-- Best gaming mouse with customizable buttons: Razer Naga Trinity
+- Best with customizable buttons: Razer Naga Trinity

-- Best wireless gaming mouse: Corsair Dark Core RGB Pro
+- Best wireless: Corsair Dark Core RGB Pro

 What to consider when shopping for the best gaming mouse

-Gaming mice are miles above any run of the mill computer mouse options out there, which means there is a lot more to think about before committing to a purchase.
-It’s important to consider the overall shape or design of the mouse, it’s DPI, sensor type, mappable buttons, and whether or not you want a wired mouse.
-Each gamer might want something different so it’s difficult to recommend a universally perfect mouse but we will break down all these elements and suggest some products that we feel exemplify excellence when in each category.
+Gaming mice are designed with functionality far above any run-of-the-mill computer mouse options, which means you have more to think about before making a purchase.
+The overall shape or design of the mouse, its DPI, sensor type, mappable buttons, and whether or not you want a wired mouse are all crucial factors to consider.
+Each gamer might want something different so it’s difficult to recommend a universally perfect mouse.
+We’ll break down the elements and suggest some products that we feel exemplify excellence when in each category.

 The sensor on your mouse is the technological upgrade that has replaced that tiny rubber ball previously found at the bottom base.
 It essentially uses an LED light that bounces off of a surface, mousepad, etcetera to transmit coordinates that correspond to your computer screen, allowing you to scroll, click, hover, and perform all the various mouse functions.
 There are two types of sensors you’ll encounter when searching for a gaming mouse: optical and laser.
 Determining the right sensor can be fairly contentious and there is much debate about which works the best.
 There is a ton of highly detailed scientific information floating around about the difference between these two types of sensors and how mice work, but the key is that they use a different type of light source to reflect off of the surface it’s on.
 Generally speaking, a laser sensor can handle any surface type, including something glossy it can also transit information with greater detail and accuracy however some report issues with acceleration (meaning the mouse can become unsynced with the computer screen if moved too fast).
 Optical sensors don’t suffer from acceleration as much but they can also be more sensitive to surface type.
 Both sensors can perform very well but if acceleration is a major concern, and you don’t mind purchasing a cushy mousepad, we suggest going for the optical sensor.